roytwu/Tut_oop_cat1/README.md

   Creating a class called "cat", which different cats can be named And these cats can have different actions/mood defined as objects constructor & destructor
-  1. Constructor is not necessary if in-class initialization is applied
-  2. There are two ways of defining constructor:
-    - In cat.h, under public key, type: `Cat()`;
-      In cat.cpp, write a constructor function `Cat::Cat(){...}`
-    - In cat.h, under public key, type: `Cat():...{}`

  - ### 1-b. inheritance
    Creat a super-class animal and its few childe classes

 ## 2. vector
 The project is about how to use vector container in C++